-Our test wasn’t performed in a fancy lab and we aren’t climatologists, but our foam can coolers certainly proved their worth.
+Our test wasn’t performed in a fancy lab and we aren’t climatologists, but our customized foam can coolers certainly proved their worth.

 Bonnie McGough wasn’t a climatologist either when she received a patent in 1981 for inventing the collapsible koozie.
 She just wanted to help her husband and others keep their drinks cold.

 That’s our goal, too.
 Order some of these amazing, promotional can coolers for your next event!

 Koozie® is a registered trademark of the Koozie Group.